-How to Report Sexual Harassment
+How to Report Sexual Harassment in California

 There are several ways in which you can handle a situation of sexual harassment at work.
 You can choose to resolve the situation informally with your employer, file an administrative complaint or file a lawsuit in court.

 However, they all begin with making a report of the harassing conduct at work.
 This is important for various reasons.
-It lets you give your employer a chance to stop the unlawful conduct.
+It lets you give your employer a chance to stop unlawful conduct.
 Besides, attempting an internal resolution strengthens your claim if your employer fails to do something about your complaint.
 To report sexual harassment at work, follow these steps:

 - Contact HR or a supervisor: California law requires workplaces in the state to have internal policies that identify how a harassment complaint can be made.
 If the conduct is from a co-worker, you can approach an immediate superior or go directly to HR.
 If the conduct is from a supervisor, you may want to go to HR instead.

-- Follow up: Allow some time for action and follow up to understand what is being done about the situation.
-Also ensure you document your correspondence with the supervisor or HR.
+- Follow up: Allow some time for action and follow-up to understand what is being done about the situation.
+Also, ensure you document your correspondence with the supervisor or HR.
 Having a paper trail ensures you can have evidence that you attempted an internal solution.

 - Contact an attorney: If nothing is done about your complaint, then it may be time to contact an attorney.
 A qualified sexual harassment attorney will explain all the options available to you under the law and help you pick the best route to compensation.